phf/go-queue/README.md

 Sat Apr 22 11:26:40 EDT 2017
 ```

-(The number of allocations seems off, since we grow by doubling we should
+(Note that the number of allocations seems off: since we grow by doubling
-only allocate memory O(log n) times.)
+we should only allocate memory O(log n) times.)
-The same benchmarks on a more recent laptop:
+The same benchmarks on my (slightly more recent) laptop:

 ```
 $ go test -bench=. -benchmem